 Bios and CVs of the Key Creative(s) presently attached, if any, including affiliated Canadian or foreign partners and the nature of their involvement.

 Please be sure to include a fully executed Submission Release Form.
-Unfortunately, we cannot review materials prior to receipt of this executed release.
+We cannot review materials prior to receipt of this executed release.